 A great way to keep you and your passengers cool is to use 12V electric fans that plug into your cigarette lighter socket.
 They can be positioned with suction cups, clips, or adhesive pads and provide a surprisingly powerful blast of cold air.
 They are small, easy to use, and do not require batteries as they plug directly into your vehicle.
 Headrest models could be particularly useful with younger passengers on board as the jets can be directed for maximum comfort.

 Solar-powered ventilation fan

 Why not use the power of the sun to keep your car cool this summer?
 With a solar-powered fan, you can position it on any of your windows with ease and enjoy the cool air without eating into your car’s battery power.
 With some models offering a dual power supply this handy gadget could keep you cool even when skies are grey.
 By employing clean solar energy, you will not need to run your AC, save fuel, and reduce harmful emissions too!

 Keep cool and see how much you could save!

-With 40 years of experience in the insurance industry, we offer private car insurance that can be tailored to your unique insurance needs.
+With experience in the insurance industry since 1982, we offer private car insurance that can be tailored to your unique insurance needs.
 We consider all drivers, regardless of your circumstances.
 Click Get a Quote for a private car, no-obligation online quotation.

 This article includes links to third party websites and apps which are included solely for information purposes, there is no implied endorsement by use of these resources.
 Clicking on links, visiting third party websites, or downloading apps may allow third parties to collect or share data about you which is out of our control.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.
 We are not responsible for the availability, content, accuracy, completeness, or security of such resources.
 We will not be liable for direct or indirect damages arising out of or in connection with the use of websites.